jkhsong/Regulatory_Tools/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
 We see that computational predominantly remain together in category 3, indicating that RSTs developed for these areas of research have largely been of similar types.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
 Similar RST types are offered for materials research, biocompatibility, and microbiology/infection control (which was previously in a category of its own). <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 "Evaluation of 3D Breast Imaging Systems" now resides in its own category, due to its exclusive reliance on Physical Phantoms as RST type.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.
 Interestingly, all of the clinical research areas (opthalmology, neurology, cardiovascular, orthopedics) clustered together according to normalized RST types.
 This suggests that the type of RST offerings are largely similar for these areas of research, which is understandable--A computational model is largely accompanied by laboratory assays.
-What may be counter-intuitive are discipline such as microbiology/infection control residing outside this regime of classical testing schemes.<br>
+What may be counter-intuitive are discipline such as microbiology/infection control residing outside this regime of classical testing schemes.<br><br>

 <b>Table 5.
 K-Means Classications of Research Areas by <i>normalized</i> RST vectors.</b>